trufflesuite/drizzle/README.md

 Overview
 --------

-Drizzle Suite is a collection of libraries to simplify development of your dapps in Plain JavaScript, React and Vue.
+Drizzle is a collection of libraries to simplify development of your dapps in Plain JavaScript, React and Vue.

-* [@drizzle/store](./packages/store/README.md):- is the state manager of drizzle suite.
+* [@drizzle/store](./packages/store/README.md):- is the state manager of Drizzle.
 It handles the boilerplate for web3 connection as synchronizing Smart Contract state and events.

 * [@drizzle/react-plugin](./packages/react-plugin/README.md):- defines the